signalfx/integrations/collectd-haproxy/README.md

----
-title: HaProxy Metrics
-brief: Metrics collected from HaProxy 1.5 or above
----

-# HAProxy collectd Plugin
+# HAProxy

-_This is a directory consolidate all the metadata associated with the HAProxy collectd plugin.
+_This directory consolidates all the metadata associated with the HAProxy collectd plugin.
 The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-haproxy)_

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)